More than what meets the eye

 Insight into Humans, or insight into AI?

 In light of the revelations above regarding AI’s analysis of humans, perhaps more insight into AI’s evaluation or “view” of people and the way that we function can be found through some AI generated “slip ups.”
 This picture above is just one of the many pictures generated by AI which erroneously depict a revealing of subsurface substance as an accident.
 Please note that these mistakes of AI usually reveal mechanical parts under the skin, not muscles, flesh, bones, etc. But keep in mind, that apparently AI compares the psychology of the human to being almost seemingly an extension of technology.
-Here is where the power of systems engineering can be manifest: by cleverly and strategically using technology to advance the human with a focus on integrity first.
+Here is where the power of systems engineering can be manifest: by cleverly and strategically using technology non-invasively to advance the human with a focus on integrity first.

 The advantage of seeing through deceit.